Plundre/SerMap/README.md

 # SerMap
-A tool to map and numerate serial port connections
+A tool to map and numerate serial port connections and their properties RS232, 485 etc.